Skip to main content

 Tooth-colored fillings typically take longer than metal fillings for two reasons.
 First, the layering process requires more steps than a metal filling, and a special light is needed to dry and harden the surrounding area around the filling.

 To fill a tooth, the dentist or dental hygienist will apply a local anesthetic to numb the area around the tooth.
-A laser or air abrasion instrument is used to scrape away the decayed area and then the dentist or hygienist will prepare the space for the filling by cleaning the cavity of bacteria and debris.
-In some cases, your dentist or hygienist will apply a liner for your tooth called a glass ionomer to help protect your tooth and nerve before it is filled.
+A laser or air abrasion instrument is used to scrape away the decayed area, and then the dentist or hygienist will prepare the space for the filling by cleaning the cavity of bacteria and debris.
+In some cases, your dentist or hygienist will apply a liner called a glass ionomer to help protect your tooth and nerve before it is filled.
 After the filling is complete, many dentists or dental hygienists will polish the tooth to feel smooth and natural.

 Benefits of Tooth-Colored Fillings